 Most Ubuntu users like to use their native language as their primary input language when running their system.
 The Ubuntu Settings Utility allows you to add your native language as a keyboard input source.
 This input source language can be configured to be used as your default keyboard layout.
 This layout indicates that everything you type on your keyboard will be perceived by your Ubuntu system based on the selected keyboard layout.

 This article describes how you can change the layout of your keyboard to match your preferred input language on the desktop and it also describes how to change it in the terminal (see the chapter about changing the keyboard layout on Ubuntu server towards the end of the article).

-We ran the commands and procedures mentioned in this article on Ubuntu 18.04 LTS and on Ubuntu 20.04 LTS.
+We ran the commands and procedures mentioned in this article on Ubuntu 20.04 LTS.